hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Biased/Degenerate tests: a tree which consists of a linked list, binary trees, stars
 - When dealing with **Graphs**:
     - Biased/Degenerate tests: a graph which consists of a linked list, a tree, a disconnected graph, a complete graph, a bipartite graph
+    - It contains loops (it's not a simple graph)
+    - It contains parallel edges (multiple edges between same vertices)
+    - It's a directed or undirected graph

 </details>